pvatsa/pvatsa.github.io/asthra.net/README.md

 ## Welcome to the Asthrasoft Foundation Wiki

+The aim of Asthrasoft Foundation is to help us become a better version of ourselves.
+To do this, we explore what we mean by a "better

 C90.Life - or something like that
  1. [T01.The meaning of life](C90/T01/P000.Cover) - our take on the philosophy of life.
  2. [T02.Understanding GenX](C90/T02/P000.Cover) - a more practical guide of our experiments in parenting and mentoring.